juju/docs/src/en/wip-systems.md

 API, but will fall back to destroying the machines using direct cloud provider calls if the API is not accessible.

+> The following statement needs to be given more prominence as it means
+> provider resources will be left hanging around with the meter still
+> running.

-If there were hosted environments running that had cloud machines allocated to it, and the API server was not accessible, the machines will need to be manually reclaimed through the cloud provider's tools.
+If there were hosted environments running that had cloud machines allocated to them, and the API server was not accessible, the machines will need to be manually reclaimed through the cloud provider's tools.

 ## Creating additional users